kwirke/fp-ts-kata/src/A - beginner/1 - Maybe/README.md

 }
 ```

-Монада должна подчиняться трём законам:
+A monad must obey three laws:

-1. Левой идентичности: `chain f (of a) ≅ f a`
+1. Left identity: `chain f (of a) ≅ f a`
-2. Правой идентичности: `chain of fa ≅ fa`
+2. Right identity: `chain of fa ≅ fa`
-3. Ассоциативности: `chain (chain afb fa) bfc ≅ chain (\a -> chain bfc (afb a)) fa`
+3. Associativity: `chain (chain afb fa) bfc ≅ chain (\a -> chain bfc (afb a)) fa`

-и всем законам для аппликативного функтора.
+plus all laws for an applicative functor.

-> Важный момент: монада может определяться не только парой `of` и `chain`, но и парой `of` и `flatten`!
+> The important bit: A monad can be defined not only by a pair of `of` and `chain` , but also by a pair `of` and `flatten`!

-Функция `flatten` осуществляет «схлопывание» одного уровня контейнера:
+The `flatten` function “collapses” one level of the container:

 ```ts
 const flatten: <A>(mma: Maybe<Maybe<A>>) => Maybe<A>;
 ```

-Функции `chain` и `flatten` могут быть выражены друг через друга:
+The functions `chain` and `flatten` can be expressed in terms of each other:

 ```ts
 const chain = f => ma => flatten(fmap(f)(ma));
 const flatten = mma => chain(fmap(identity))(mma);
 ```

-Поэтому в некоторых функциональных библиотеках операция `chain` еще может носить название `flatMap`, что более точно отражает ее суть: она «поднимает» (map) вычисления вида `A => F<B>` в контекст `F`, получает промежуточный результат вида `F<F<B>>`, а потом «уплощает» один уровень, возвращая просто `F<B>`.
+Therefore, in some functional operations, the `chain` operation can still be called `flatMap`, which reflects its essence more accurately: It “raises” (map) computations of the form `A => F<B>` to the context `F`, receives an intermediate result of the form `F<F<B>>`, and then “flattens” one level, returning just `F<B>`.

-> Кстати, в стандарте ECMAScript 2015 для массивов определена операция `flatMap`, которая как раз и является монадической операцией `chain`.
+> By the way, in the ECMAScript 2015 standard, the arrays have a `flatMap` operation, which is exactly the monadic `chain` operation.

-Ваша задача — определить экземпляр монады для Maybe, написав функции `chain` и `flatten`.
+Your task is to define an instance of the monad for Maybe by writing the functions `chain` and `flatten`.

-# Выводы
+# Conclusion

-Я надеюсь, что после прохождения этой ката вы сделаете следующие выводы:
+Hopefully, after finishing this kata you will be able to draw the following conclusions:

-1. Понятие «контейнер» не эквивалентно понятиям «монада»/«функтор»/«аппликатив»/etc., поскольку мы определяем экземпляры тайпклассов функтор/монада/etc. *для* контейнера, а не *модифицируем* сам контейнер.
+1. The concept of “container” is not equivalent to the concepts of “monad” / “functor” / “applicative” / etc., Since we define instances of the multiplication classes functor / monad / etc. for the container, *not modifying* the container itself.
-2. В ваших программах может использоваться только часть интерфейсов контейнера, имеющего экземпляры для нескольких тайпклассов. Это позволяет вам использовать принцип наименьшего знания и ограничивать в коде типы аргументов функций только теми возможностями, которые вам нужны в конкретный момент времени. Например, при использовании `fp-ts` можно запрашивать только нужные вам экземпляры тайпклассов:
+2. In your programs, you can use just a part of the interface of a container that has instances for several type classes.
+This allows you to use the principle of least knowledge and limit the types of function arguments in the code to only those features that you need at a particular point in time.
+For example, when using fp-ts, you can import only the instances of the type classes you need:

     ```ts
-    // Предположим, что в `foo` вы используете только `of`.
+    // Suppose you only use `of` in `foo`.
-    // Тогда вместо:
+    // Then, instead of:
     const foo: (M: Monad<F>) => <A, B>(fa: HKT<F, A>) => HKT<F, B>;
-    // можно написать:
+    // you can write:
     const foo: (M: Applicative<F>) => <A, B>(fa: HKT<F, A>) => HKT<F, B>;
     ```

-    Про нотацию `HKT<F, A>` мы поговорим позже, когда дойдем до определения типов высших порядков.
+    About the notation of `HKT<F, A>` we will talk later when we get to the definition of higher order types.
-3. Из-за того, что тайпклассы функтора, монады, аппликатива, альтернативы и т.д. подчиняются алгебраическим законам, их можно выражать друг через друга и переиспользовать части их интерфейсов.
+3. Due to the fact that the type classes of a functor, monad, applicative, alternative, etc. obey algebraic laws, they can be expressed in terms of each other and reuse parts of their interfaces.